codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 **$file**

-This is an array of settings specific to the  ``File`` handler determine how it should save the cache files.
+This is an array of settings specific to the  ``File`` handler to determine how it should save the cache files.

 **$memcached**